darthrellimnad/evergreen-functional-fe-web-app/README.md

 For more general wisdom about software design and development, the following web page is a fun and insightful read: [The Grug Brained Developer](https://grugbrain.dev/)

 If you're interested in learning more about accessibility testing, I highly recommend the following course.
-It's well worth the price of admission:
+Worth the price of admission imo:
 [Testing Accessibility](https://testingaccessibility.com/)

 ## Contributors
 Too many to name... you know who you are.
 Thank you all. 🤘💥❤️

 ### Special Thanks
 Aaron Swartz for markdown and teaching us all a thing or two about courage.